ml-research/bongard-in-wonderland/README.md

 python experiments/zero_shot_bp.py --model "gpt-4o" --mode "zero_shot"
 ```

+You can also use the demo provided in `demo.ipynb` to run a model on individual BPs and inspect the results.

 ## Citation
 If you find the code of this repository helpful, consider citing us.